Problematic smartphone use: Psychological

 Psychologist Nancy Colier has argued that people have lost sight of what is truly important to them in life, saying that people have become "disconnected from what really matters, from what makes us feel nourished and grounded as human beings."
 Addiction to technology has deterred neurological and relationship development because mobile technology is being introduced to people at a very young age.
 Colier states: "Without open spaces and downtime, the nervous system never shuts down—it's in constant fight-or-flight mode.
 We're wired and tired all the time.
 Even computers reboot, but we're not doing it."

 The amount of time spent on screens appears to have a correlation with happiness levels.
 A nationally representative study of American 12th graders funded by the National Institute on Drug Abuse titled Monitoring the Future Survey found that "teens who spent more time than average on screen activities are more likely to be unhappy, and those who spend more time than average on non-screen activities are more likely to be happy."

 While it is easy to see a correlation between cell phone overuse and these symptoms of depression, anxiety, and isolation, it is much harder to prove causation, i.e. that cell phones themselves cause these issues.
 There are many other overlapping factors that also increase depression in people.
 According to psychologist Peter Etchells, although parents and other figures share these concerns, two other possible explanations are that depressed teens may use mobile devices more, or teens could be more open to discussing or admitting to depression than other age groups.

 A survey done by a group of independent opticians revealed that 43% of people under the age of 25 experienced anxiety or even irritation when they were not able to access their phone whenever they wanted.

 Smartphone dependence is also associated with increased number of phantom phone signals, as in phantom vibration syndrome.

 Neural

 There has been considerable speculation about the impact problematic mobile usage may have on cognitive development and how such habits could be 'rewiring' the brains of those highly engaged with their mobiles.
 Research has shown that the reward areas of the brains of those who use their phones more exhibit different structural connectivity than those who use their phones less.
+For example, some meta-analytic research has reported structural and functional neural correlates of excessive smartphone use, including reduced brain volumes and altered activations in regions supporting cognitive processes, though researchers note that most findings are observational and cannot determine causality.